Bug report #8068

 I have not worked on QGIS Server before, so I have not assigned myself to the issue, if that is where the issue actually is.

-#5 Updated by Andreas Neumann over 7 years ago
+#5 Updated by Andreas Neumann about 8 years ago

 Just a quick question.